ScaleBio/ScaleMethyl/docs/dependencies.md

 # Dependency Management

-The ScaleBio Methylation workflow requires a number of dependencies to run.
-These include ScaleBio developed and open-source executables, python libraries, etc. There are three alternative ways to provide these dependencies; select one of these, depending on what is easiest on your system, and follow the instructions below.
+The ScaleBio Seq Suite: Methylation workflow requires a number of dependencies to run.
+These include ScaleBio developed and open-source executables, python libraries, etc. Nextflow provides different options to automatically provide these dependencies.
+Pick one of these approaches and select the corresponding Nextflow configuration `-profile`, or install dependencies manually.

 ## Using Docker or Singularity
-If your system supports [docker containers](https://www.docker.com/), this is the recommended way to handle all dependencies for the ScaleBio Methylation workflow.
-We provide pre-build docker containers and the workflow is setup to automatically use them.
+If your system supports [docker containers](https://www.docker.com/), this is the recommended way to handle all dependencies for the workflow.
+We provide pre-built docker containers and the workflow is setup to automatically use them.
 This is enabled by adding `-profile docker` to the nextflow command-line.

 If your system does not support *docker*, [singularity](https://sylabs.io/docs/) is an alternative that is enabled on many HPC clusters (2.3.x or newer).
-Setting `-profile docker,singularity` (**no space**) will use the _singularity_ engine for all dependencies.
+Setting `-profile singularity` will use the _singularity_ engine for all dependencies.
 The environment variable `NXF_SINGULARITY_CACHEDIR` can be used to control where singularity images are stored.
 This should be a writable location that is available on all compute nodes.
 Similarly `TMPDIR` should be changed from the default `/tmp` to a location writable from the container if necessary.

 See [Nextflow Containers](https://www.nextflow.io/docs/latest/container.html) for details and additional configuration options.